 This bill amends Section 2 of P.L.2019, c.103 (C.52:4B-60.2) to enhance the rights of victims of sexual violence within the New Jersey criminal justice system.
-It recognizes the challenges faced by these victims, including being blamed for the crime or not being taken seriously, and establishes a public policy that ensures they are treated with dignity and compassion.
-The bill outlines specific rights for victims, such as the right to have allegations taken seriously, access to medical and counseling services, confidentiality in testing for communicable diseases, and the right to be informed about the status of forensic evidence.
+It recognizes the challenges faced by these victims, including being blamed for the crime or discouraged from reporting it.
+The bill establishes a series of rights for sexual violence victims, including the right to have allegations taken seriously, to receive information about available services, to be free from victim-blaming narratives, and to access forensic medical evidence.
+Additionally, it ensures that victims are informed about the status of their cases and have the right to participate in investigations.

 Statutes affected: